dotnet/AspNetCore.Docs/aspnetcore/index.md

 ## Migration from the .NET Framework

-For a reference guide to migrating ASP.NET apps to ASP.NET Core, see <migration/proper-to-2x/index>.
+For a reference guide to migrating ASP.NET apps to ASP.NET Core, see [Migrate from ASP.NET to ASP.NET Core](xref:migration/proper-to-2x/index).

 ## How to download a sample